flydog-sdr/docs/docs/en/manual/dashboard.md

 To change the colour scheme of the spectrum, you can expand the menu at the bottom of the WF tab and choose from a variety of spectrum colour schemes including Kiwi.

 ![Waterfall](/manual/dashboard_5.png "Waterfall")

+## Mobile Device Touch

+ - To display the right-click menu on the PC, tap on the spectrum map with both fingers at the same time
+ - To zoom in and out of the spectrum graph, pinch and manipulate with both fingers, like zooming in on a photo
+ - On small screens, the default is the Lite interface, but you can switch between interfaces by tapping the Off key on the dashboard several times